Cárdenas, Cuba

 San Juan de Dios de Cárdenas, or simply Cárdenas ([ˈkaɾðenas]), is a municipality and city in the Matanzas Province of Cuba, about 116 km by air [156 km by road] east of Havana.
 Cárdenas is the 15th most-populated Cuban city and the second most populated one not being a provincial seat, after Manzanillo.

 The Cuban Flag was first raised over Cuba in this historic city of straight and narrow streets (the "Charleston of the Caribbean"), horse-drawn carriages, industry and "cangrejos" (blue crabs).
 It was in Cárdenas where José Arechabala S.A. launched and started production of Havana Club in 1934.

+Cárdenas is the northernmost municipality in Cuba.

 Geography

 Overview

 Cárdenas is a maritime port town on the level and somewhat marshy shore of a spacious bay of the northern coast of the island (Bay of Cárdenas), sheltered by a long promontory (Hicacos peninsula, including the Varadero beach resort).
 The city lies between the sea and hills.

 A large quantity of asphalt has been taken from the bed of the harbour.
 A flow of fresh water from the bed of the harbour is another peculiar feature; it presumably comes from the outlets of subterranean rivers.

 There are mostly narrow streets, various squares (including the Plaza de Colón, with a bronze statue of Columbus given to the city by Queen Isabella II. and erected in 1862) and substantial and elegant business and public buildings, including the ornate parish church designed by Architect Rafael Carrerá, who also built the famous Palacio Aldama in Central Havana.